GB 6675.3-2025 Safety of toys - Part 3: Flammability

 A.8 Suggestions to help reduce rate of spread of flame for toy disguise costumes

-A.9 Flow charts showing how to obtain test specimens from toy disguise costumes
+A.9 Flow charts showing how to obtain specimens from toy disguise costumes

 Standard